Byble/TwelveRoots/README.md

 # TwelveRoots
-2D Battle strategy P2P-Network Network Game
+2D Battle strategy P2P-Network Game

 To be released in December 2020